ma-compbio/Fast-Higashi/README.md

 # Documentation
 The input format would be exactly the same as the Higashi software.

-It requires one extra parameter in the config JSON file: fh_resolution, represents the resolution of contact maps that'll be used for running Fast-Higashi.
+It requires one extra parameter in the config JSON file: `resolution_fh=[xx]`, represents the resolution of contact maps that'll be used for running Fast-Higashi.

 Under construction.
 Will be updated here at the [Higashi wiki](https://github.com/ma-compbio/Higashi/wiki)